-The Contributors section in the upper navigation bar opens the list of contributors assigned to your localization projects.
+Contributors in the upper navigation bar opens the list of users assigned to your localization projects.

 There is an icon next to each contributor, which displays that user's email address, the number of translations performed and the time of the last contribution.

 Next to each contributor there is a list of your projects to which he is contributing and also his role in them.
 Next to the name of the project you have the options to Approve, Block or Revoke the access of the contributor to the project.

 Clicking on your username in the right corner of the upper navigation bar, a drop down menu will appear with three buttons: Account settings, Billing, Translation Orders and Log out.

 The Account Settings page is split into three sections: